dataspecer/ds-wdoi/docs/design/backend/server-v1/server-v1.md

     1. Remove unrooted classes
     2. Root them forcefully to the root entity (was doing this from the start)
     3. Leave them unrooted and allow users to search for them, in Dataspecer maybe it could mean there from the owl:Thing.
+  - i should keep this in check as an issue.
 - Comments for the api:
   - surroundings:
     - maybe it does not need the parents, children hierarchy?
     - I could try to make it precomputed the properties?
   - hierarchy:
     - do i need to return the children?

 ![server-design](server-v1.drawio.png)